What is ERP?

-This is a simple
+This is a simple definition of ERP.

 Traditionally, enterprise resource planning (ERP) refers to a solution that streamlines the “back office” processes you use in your business such as accounting and financial reporting, project management, billing, HR, and supply chain operations.
 The primary goal of an ERP is to optimize and automate these processes to boost operational efficiency and company profitability.